Table of Contents

 These pile cap shapes minimize the plan area for a symmetrical arrangement of piles about the load.

-The pile cap should overhand the outer piles by atleast 150mm but should not be excessive, generally not more than the diameter of the pile diameter.
+The pile cap should overhang the outer piles by at least 150mm but should not be excessive, generally not more than the diameter of the pile diameter.

 This minimizes the plan area and thus the cost, while providing sufficient length to:

 - Anchor the tension reinforcement with a large radius bend

 Depth of Pile Cap:

 The depth of pile cap is governed by the following criteria, where applicable:

 - Shear capacity of pile cap (beam and punching shear)

 - Frost attacks